rexroni/blackjay/README.md

   + > pip install watchdog pycrypto sshtunnel
 + Download our project from https://github.com/rexroni/blackjay/tree/dev (Green button on right "Clone or download" -> "Download ZIP")

+## windows client/server local test
+1. Open two cmd.exe windows and cd to the directory you extracted the project zip into
++ Create two folders
+  + > mkdir client
+  + > mkdir server
++ Run the client and server in each of the two cmd.exe windows:
+  + > python client.py client
+  + > python server.py server
++ Select all the defaults for the client config (localhost, 12345, password)  Password should be atleast 8 bits long but for testing it will just be saved into a config file and you won't have to edit it again.
++ Test that you can place files in the client directory and edit them and the changes sync into the server directory correctly.